Explore Our Online Graduate Certificate in Curriculum, Instruction, and Assessment

 Explore how you can integrate the latest findings in neuroscience into effective classroom practices and how ongoing assessments can help improve student performance.
 Learn how to meet the diverse learning needs of your students by understanding and employing innovative curriculum, instruction, and assessment strategies.

-Our Graduate Certificate in Curriculum, Instruction, and Assessment is part of a full suite of programs in The Richard W. Riley College of Education and Leadership at Walden University.
+Our Graduate Certificate in Curriculum, Instruction, and Assessment (Non-Licensure) is part of a full suite of programs in The Richard W. Riley College of Education and Leadership at Walden University.

 The Graduate Certificate in Curriculum, Instruction, and Assessment can provide you with the tools to plan, develop, and implement standards-based curricula and instruction that can help your students learn and reach their highest potential.
 Focus and energize your planning and instruction to make your classroom a motivating and meaningful learning environment.